wp-plugins/crayon-syntax-highlighter/readme.txt

 == Changelog ==

+= 1.7.14 =
+* Fixed a bug that could potentially cause a PHP warning when reading the log when not permitted to do so.

 = 1.7.13 =
 * Fixed a bug causing my settings and donate links to be appended to all plugins in the list.
 Thanks to Ben.